overleaf/toolkit/doc/docker-compose-to-toolkit-migration.md

 If you're currently using Docker Compose via a `docker-compose.yml` file, migrating to the Toolkit can make running an on-premises version of Overleaf easier to deploy, upgrade and maintain.

-To upgrade, you'll need to convert your existing Docker Compose setup into the format used by the Toolkit.
+To migrate, you'll need to convert your existing Docker Compose setup into the format used by the Toolkit.
 This process involves copying existing configuration into the Toolkit.

 This guide will walk you through each step of this process, ensuring a smooth migration from Docker Compose to the Toolkit.